wangleon/gamse/docs/manual.foces.rst

 ------------------------
 FOCES users usually take different groups of flat fielding frames with different exposure times, to optimize signal-to-noise in different regions of the CCD.
-`GASME` combines flat field images with the same exposure time, and assigns an independent name ``flat_XX`` for each combined flat image, where ``XX`` is the exposure time.
+`GAMSE` combines flat field images with the same exposure time, and assigns an independent name ``flat_XX`` for each combined flat image, where ``XX`` is the exposure time.
 For example, ``flat_1.5`` is the combination of all the flat field frames having the exposure